AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Guide Proof
 ---------------------------------------------------------------------

 As properties of interest for functional correctness are more complex than those involved in proof of program integrity, it is expected that GNATprove may not be able to verify them right away even though they are valid.
 Techniques for debugging failed proof attempts explained in the proof of program integrity course will come in handy here (see :doc:`03_Proof_Of_Program_Integrity`).
-We don’t go over them again in this course, but rather focus on improving results on the remaining cases where the property is valid but is not proved by GNATprove in a reasonable amount of time.
+We don't go over them again in this course, but rather focus on improving results on the remaining cases where the property is valid but is not proved by GNATprove in a reasonable amount of time.

 In these cases, users may want to try and guide GNATprove in order either to complete the proof or strip it down to a small number of easily reviewable assumptions.
 For this purpose, assertions can be added to break complex proofs into smaller steps: